contiamo/operational-ui/packages/components/src/Spinner/README.md

 ### Bouncing mode

-In addition to the regular spinning animation, there is a bouncing one that is designed to indicate that data already displayed on the page is being synced.
+In addition to the regular spinning animation, there is a bouncing one that is designed to indicate that data already displayed on the page is being updated.

 ```js
 <>